logo

 What are the basic eligibility requirements to become a foster carer?

-There are three basic eligibility factors that are essential for becoming a foster carer, in addition to the ability to provide your foster child with a safe and loving home.
+Firstly, there are three basic eligibility factors that are essential for becoming a foster carer, in addition to providing a safe and loving home for your foster child.

 • A spare bedroom: Every foster child needs to have a safe space to call their own, which is why it’s important for them to have their own bedroom.
 For tips on how to prepare your spare bedroom for your foster child, read our guide.